bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

   learn what will change and get notified when it's out.
 ---

+##### Update for April 1st 2016
+12 sections and 67 lectures have been fully planned out.
+This includes course planning notes for myself, slides, and notes for students of the course.

+##### Update for April 9th 2016
+14 sections and 102 lectures have been fully planned out.
+At this point I have written 65,000 words of course planning notes.

+I would say I'm about 2/3rds of the way done coding the new demo application and planning everything out.

+---

 Honestly, this post is going to be pretty long.
 Go ahead and get something to drink, and carve out at least 15 minutes if you plan to read this in 1 sitting.